Federvgh/MS3-Tango-Dictionary/README.md

 <p>After a user adds a word to the dictionary they will receive a message with the task succesfully completed,
 then they can add another word o go back to the main screen to view their recently added word.</p>
 <li>As a user I want to edit words</li>
-<p>From the user dashboard, users are able to edit words which are pending approval.</p>
+<p>users are able to edit words that they have created, they will the option to edit
+or delete them.</p>
 <li>As a user I want to log out</li>
 <p>The user can log out of their account by going to the navigation bar in the top right.</p>
 </ol>